pixelkat5/Shimboot-guide/README.md

 ### prerequisites:<br>
 - A usb drive with around 32gbs (or more)
+  - you *can* use a micro SD card but **I WOULD HIGHLY ADVISE AGAINST IT due to its tendency to break down, low cycle count, and slower speeds**
+  - I recommend anything from 64 to 128gbs. but more is fine.
   - usb drive info
     - its recommended to check the model of your device.
 If you have a usb c port make use of the faster speeds.
       <details>